Daniela Perez

 Bird nests can show an incredible diversity of shapes and materials.
 We are interested in investigating the factors that may be driving this diversification.

-CURRENT COLLABORATION: ILIANA MEDINA, JANET GARDNER, LILIAN MANICA
+CURRENT COLLABORATION: ILIANA MEDINA, LILIAN MANICA

 the evolution of courtship diversity